 Start booking hotels

-Once you’re flights are in place, you’re itinerary is more or less set and you can start booking hotels.
+Once your flights are in place, your itinerary is more or less set and you can start booking hotels.
 You’ll have a lot more flexibility booking award nights than flights, but I still usually book early since it’s easy to cancel.
 Award availability changes frequently for hotels so if you don’t see the room you want right away, book something else in the meantime and keep checking back.
 You can also book a “cheaper” option and upgrade to a nicer hotel after earning more points.

 Fill in the blanks